 IS THE QURAN A HISTORICAL BOOK?

-God has sent the Quran to warn all the people it reaches to, as well as the very first people at the era of Prophet Muhammad (PBUH):
+God has sent the Quran to warn all the people it reaches, as well as the very first people in the era of Prophet Muhammad (PBUH):

 “(Oh, Muhammad!)
 Say: ‘What thing is the firmest as a testimony?’
 Say: ‘God is a Witness for both me and you.
 This Quran has been sent down to me so that I may warn you with it, and anyone it may reach.
 Do you bear witness that there are other deities along with God?’
 Say: ‘I don’t bear such witness!’
 Say: ‘He is God Alone, and I am far from whatever you associate (with Him)’.” (al-An’am 6:19)